Science Olympiad + Million Women Mentors

 Million Women Mentors Resources

 Science Olympiad has long been a champion of women in STEM, both on competitive teams and in leadership roles throughout the organization.
-In 2019, women held 50% of State Director, Rules Committee Chair and Executive and Advisory Board roles in Science Olympiad, and roughly half of all competitors on our 7,800 nationwide teams are girls.
-Jenny Kopach, Science Olympiad's Executive Director and SVP of Marketing Communications, has served as the 5-year Chair of the Million Women Mentors - Illinois initiative, aggregating and amplifying the efforts of STEM providers and producers across the state.
+In 2021, women held 50% of State Director, Rules Committee Chair and Executive and Advisory Board roles in Science Olympiad, and roughly half of all competitors on our nationwide teams are girls.
+Jenny Kopach, Science Olympiad's CEO and SVP of Marketing Communications, has served as Chair of the Million Women Mentors - Illinois initiative for seven years, aggregating and amplifying the efforts of STEM providers and producers across the state.
 A State Steering Committee with Senator Tammy Duckworth as Honorary Chair of Million Women Mentors - Illinois is stacked with powerful leaders in the state STEM landscape.
 Please email Jenny for more info or if you'd like to join the movement!